Pec Deck Fly vs Incline Close Grip Dumbbell Bench Press

 Form

-- 3. Squeeze your chest muscles as you bring your forearms together.
+- 1. With your arms slightly bent, use your chest muscles to bring your hands together.

-- 5. Slowly return your forearms to the starting position.
+- 2. Slowly return to the starting position.

 Coach's Comment